auth0-training/secure-your-ai-agents-with-auth0-for-ai-agents/README.md

 ---
 # How to Get Started with this Lab

-### This lab requires an OpenAI API key: **⚠️ You will need to set up billing to make calls using this API key.** You will be walked through how to set this up in the lab.
+### This lab requires an OpenAI API key: **⚠️ You will need to set up billing to make calls using this API key.** If you are completing this lab at Oktane, you will be provided with a key.

 ## Create Required Free Accounts